 The Group is exposed to movements in foreign currency exchange rates for transactions in foreign currencies, together with the translation of the accounts of its subsidiaries with overseas operations into the consolidated accounts of the Group.
-The Group's principal foreign currency exposures are to the euro and the U.S. dollar, although, due to its global operations, the Group is also exposed to foreign currency exchange rate movements in relation to certain other foreign currencies, including the Australian dollar and the Polish złoty.
-Given the potential volatility of the impact of such foreign currency exchange rate movements on its financial results, the Group presents certain supplementary financial information on a constant currency basis to exclude the effects of foreign currency exchange rate movements on its results of operations.
+The Group's principal foreign currency exposures are to the euro and the U.S. dollar, although, due to its global operations, the Group is also exposed to foreign currency exchange rate movements in relation to certain other foreign currencies, particularly (but not exclusively) the Australian dollar and the Polish złoty.
+Given the potential volatility of the impact of such foreign currency exchange rate movements on its financial results, the Group presents certain supplementary financial information on a constant currency basis to exclude the effects of foreign currency exchange rate movements on the translation of its results of operations.